Rushivani/Rushivani/README.md

 - 👋 Hi, I’m @Rushivani
-- 👀 I’m interested in summer Internship for front end developer
+- 👀 I’m highly interested in Internship
-- 🌱 I’m currently learning Information Technology and Management from Illinois Institute of Technology Chicagi Illinois
+- 🌱 I’m currently learning Information Technology and Management from Illinois Institute of Technology Chicago Illinois
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shahshivani1502r@gmail.com

 <!---